kjkim761/TBACK/README.md

 # TBACK

 You know n-back.
 It is 3-back.
 Test&train your brain!
-Score<0.3 is genius.
+Score<1.00 is a genius.
 Boast your TBACK score instead of IQ.